WordPress/gutenberg/packages/block-editor/src/components/copy-handler/README.md

 ### Usage

-Adds the copy handler functionnalities to the editor.
+Adds block-level copy-and-paste support to the editor.

 ```jsx
 import { BlockList, CopyHandler } from '@wordpress/block-editor';